This section covers Research Assistantships (RA) and Teaching Assistantships (TA).

 Q: Can I work outside the UW while holding an RA?

 A: It is not uncommon for Biostatistics students to take on a small amount of consulting or tutoring work for students from other departments for a few hours a week.
 In fact, the Graduate Program maintains a list of students who are interested in taking on outside consulting work or in tutoring UW students from other departments.
-The student should take responsibility for determining his/her ability to handle an extra workload and should not take on a workload that is detrimental to academic progress.
-As noted above, students may not accept any additional UW appointments or employment without receiving prior approval from the GPD.
+However, students need to be aware of how many hours they are allowed to work (this varies by citizenship status, fellowship/scholarship requirements, UW/UAW (Student) Union regulations, etc.).
+The student should take responsibility for determining his/her eligibility as well as ability to handle an extra workload.
+The Department cautions against taking on a workload that is detrimental to academic progress.
+Note: Students may not accept any additional UW appointments or employment without receiving prior approval from the GPD.

 Q: Can I do private consulting/tutoring work for other UW departments in addition to my RA?